 So, if you think once the covid is over and Trump is gone, everything will be fine, let me assure you, YOU ARE WRONG.
-America will not gain much by giving you citizenship, but they will gain a lot by keeping you on visa.
-Moreover, Americans do not want IT consultants anymore.
+America will not gain much by giving you citizenship, but they will gain a lot by keeping you onVisaa.
+Moreover, Americans do not want IT consultants, anymore.

 Will The New H1B Visa Changes Be Positive?
 In a broad sense, it cannot be.
-If theVisaa bumps up the salary, that will immediately increase salary cost of the employers like Facebook, Microsoft, Infy, TCS and CTS.
-Then the question will come, is the billing rate for these H1 holders being increased, or in other words, is the client going to pay more for H1B resource?
-Answer in most cases would be NO. Companies, with very limited opportunity to increase revenue, have mostly used various ways to cut cost to increase margin, so chances will be lower.
-But what I am saying is very one sided and an average scenario.
+If theVisaa bumps up the salary, that will immediately increase the salary cost of the employers like Facebook, Microsoft, Infy, TCS, and CTS.
+Then the question will come, is the billing rate for these H1 holders being increased, or in other words, is the client going to pay more for H1B resources?
+The answer, in most cases, would be NO. Companies with minimal opportunities to increase revenue have primarily used various ways to cut costs to improve the margin to lower the chances.
+But what I am saying is very one-sided and an average scenario.
 There will be many exceptions to this scenario.
-New technology that is in demand will create opportunities or a sudden requirement that cannot be filled, are some situations coming to my mind.
+The new technology that is in demand will create opportunities or a sudden requirement that cannot be filled, are some situations coming to my mind.

-As Biden came to power now, Trump terror on Visa in gone for a moment, will that mean more green card and more visa jobs?
+As Biden came to power now, Trump’s terror onVisaa is gone for a moment.
+Will that mean more green cards and more visa jobs?
 We need to see really how that impacts onsite opportunities in IT companies.

 After Trump came to power, everyone started blaming Trump for visa rejection.
 But the worse is the H amendment every time you move with the USA.
-And now today, they have hiked the fees.
+And now, today, they have hiked the fees.
 You know in the last section I told you, America gains if you are on a visa.
 America makes money when you apply for a visa, America makes money when you file renewal, amendment., America makes money from the tax you pay.
 So, visa it is.

 Campus hires in the USA will Reduce onsite opportunities in IT companies